geeksblabla/geeksblabla.com/blablas/ep49/index.md

 0:00 - Introduction and welcoming.

-0:05 - Why do employers care about resumes and Why your resume is very critical in your path searching for a new job?
+0:05 - Why do employers care about resumes and why your resume is very critical in your path searching for a new job?

 0:10 - Guests experience writing their first resume.

-0:23 - Challenges for Student on Writing their resumes.
+0:23 - Challenges for Students on Writing their resumes.

-0:38 - Most common mistakes by junior developers building their resumes.
+0:38 - Most common mistakes made by junior developers building their resumes.

 0:48 - Most Important sections for a developer resume.